 Fortnum's is the closest that a shop comes to being a 5-star hotel.
 It really is lovely inside (we think it's better than Harrods).
 They even hold a number of Royal warrants to supply Buckingham Palace with groceries -- that's how luxurious it is.
 So how about dressing up and having an Afternoon Tea in their world-renowned Tea Salon?

-Here's a selection of the fillings they put inside their finger sandwiches (subject to change): Coronation Turkey, Smoked Salmon, Glazed Ham with English Mustard Mayonnaise, Hen's Egg Mayonnaise with English Cress, and Cucumber with Mint and Cream Cheese.
+Here's a selection of the fillings they put inside their finger sandwiches (subject to change): Coronation Chicken, Fortnum's Smoked Salmon, Suffolk Ham with English Mustard, Cucumber with Mint Cream Cheese, and Rare Breed Hen's Egg Mayonnaise with English Cress.

-Or how about a fruit scone, served with Somerset Clotted Cream and a choice of preserves: Lemon Curd, Raspberry, Strawberry, or Wild Blueberry.
+Or how about a fruit scone served with Clotted Cream and a choice of Lemon Curd or Strawberry Preserve.

 Note: The Diamond Jubilee Tea Salon has a dress code.
 Guests are asked to dress "smartly".
 Shorts, flip-flops, wellington boots, sportswear or beachwear are not permitted.